 \subsection{Evaluation of Pauli strings}

-Let us consider the evaluation of the expectation values of observables.
-Target observables are mainly Hamiltonians, but not just them.
-Such observables of the multipartite qubit systems can be written as a linear combination of the Pauli strings \( A = \sum_{i=1}^{n} a_i P_i, \) where $a_i$ is a real number and $P_i$ is a $N$-qubit Pauli string.
-When the observables are not for the qubit systems, the Jordan-Wigner transformation for fermions or the Jordan-Schwinger transformation for bosons is useful to map the qubit systems from other systems.
-We describe the transformations for fermions in more detail.
-The second quantized fermionic Hamiltonian is described as
+Let us consider the evaluation of the expectation values of quantum observables.
+Target observables are mainly Hamiltonians.
+Such observables of the multipartite qubit systems can be written as a linear combination of the Pauli strings \( A = \sum_{i=1}^{n} a_i P_i, \) where $a_i$ denotes a real number and $P_i$ denotes an $N$-qubit Pauli string.
+When the observables are not for the qubit systems, the Jordan--Wigner transformation for fermions or the Jordan--Schwinger transformation for bosons can be used to map the qubit systems from other systems.
+Herein, we present the transformations for fermions in more detail.
+The second quantized fermionic Hamiltonian can be expressed as

-where $h_{ij}$ is kinetic energy and potential energy, and $h_{ijkl}$ is interaction.
-Here, $c_i$ is an annihilation operator of the $i$-th fermion and $c_j^\dag$ is a creation operator of the $j$-th fermion.
-There are three well-known transformations from fermionic systems to qubit systems: The Jordan-Wigner transformation~\cite{Jordan1928}, that was originally proposed for lattice systems, Parity transformation, and Bravyi-Kitaev transformation~\cite{Bravyi2002, Seeley2012}.
-Note that the difference between transformations will affect the results of grouping.
+where $h_{ij}$ denotes kinetic and potential energy and $h_{ijkl}$ denotes interaction.
+Herein, $c_i$ denotes an annihilation operator of the $i$-th fermion, and $c_j^\dag$ denotes a creation operator of the $j$-th fermion.
+There are three well-known transformations from fermionic systems to qubit systems: the Jordan--Wigner transformation~\cite{Jordan1928}, that was originally proposed for lattice systems, parity transformation, and Bravyi--Kitaev transformation~\cite{Bravyi2002, Seeley2012}.
+Note that the difference between transformations can affect the results of grouping.

-When one prepares a quantum state $\ket{\psi}$ in a quantum computer, the expectation value of an observable $A$ is $\braket{A} = \braket{\psi|A\psi}$.
-We can evaluate the expectation values of Pauli operators.
+When one prepares a quantum state $\ket{\psi}$ in a quantum computer, the expectation value of a quantum observable $A$ can be expressed as $\braket{A} = \braket{\psi|A\psi}$.
+The expectation values of Pauli operators can be evaluated as follows.
 First, a measurement in the computational basis is available in a quantum computer.
-Then, by using single-qubit unitary rotation before the measurements, we can implement the measurements of other bases.
+Then, by employing a single-qubit unitary rotation before the measurements, we can implement the measurements of other bases.
 Calculation \( \Braket{A} = \sum_{i=1}^{n} a_i \Braket{P_i} \) gives the expectation value of $A$.